-After the conference, WINS participants will be asked to report on their experience: which parts of the training were new or useful, which learning experiences were not effective or valuable, and other targeted questions that will help drive the future of gender diversity outreach efforts.
-This information will be shared with each participant’s home institution, SCinet leadership, project PIs, the Department of Energy, and the National Science Foundation.
+After completion of the conference, participants will be asked to report on their experience including: which parts of the training were new or useful, which learning experiences were effective or valuable, and other targeted questions that will help drive the future of gender diversity outreach efforts.
+This reflection will be shared with their home institution, SCinet leadership, project PIs, the Department of Energy, and the National Science Foundation.

-Candidates will be reviewed by a panel of experts from the research and education community for current job relevance, stated support from applicant’s employer, ability to attend the conference, areas of interest (see application form), and desire to participate in SCinet.
+Candidates will be reviewed by a panel of experts from the research and education community for current job relevance, stated support from applicant’s employer, ability to attend the conference (WINS will take care of the travel costs but the participant must be able to set aside time to travel and participate), areas of interest (see application form), and desire to participate in SCinet.